 Sending Theon home in an attempt to gain military support resulted in the exact thing your father prevented by keeping Theon as a hostage in the first place, and now you have to fight a war on two fronts!

 Breaking a sacred vow that you will marry the daughter of an important ally (who allowed your army to cross his territory in addition to providing you with several thousand troops) will likely get you tagged as an oathbreaker, not to mention harming your military position and giving the notoriously prickly and treacherous head of the family a good excuse to betray you.
+These actions come back to haunt Jon and Sansa three seasons later, as they blame Robb for dragging their family members into war and getting them killed.

 Executing Lord Karstark despite all counsel lost you the support of his soldiers, forcing you to turn to the infamously untrustworthy Freys whom you already pissed off by breaking a marriage pact!